-Arie Luyendyk Jr. Facing Backlash For April Fool’s Joke Regarding Lauren Burnham’s Pregnancy
+Arie Luyendyk, Jr. Facing Backlash For April Fools’ Joke Regarding Lauren Burnham’s Pregnancy

 — E!
 News (@enews) April 1, 2018

-Becca was named the new Bachelorette after the controversial Bachelor season, and Arie reportedly turned down a spot on the upcoming Dancing With the Stars season according to In Style.
-The outlet reported Arie turned down the opportunity to ensure his relationship with Lauren was healthy and didn’t want to make any more mistakes.
+Becca was named the new Bachelorette after the controversial Bachelor season, and Arie reportedly turned down a spot on the upcoming Dancing With the Stars season, according to In Style.
+The outlet reported that Arie turned down the opportunity to ensure his relationship with Lauren was healthy, and didn’t want to make any more mistakes.